ajsmith607/thisismitime/content/mikei/index.md

 > 2sm = 2pm

-All other Standard mi boundaries fall on either 6's or 10's in standard time:
+All other Standard Mi boundaries fall on either 6's or 10's in standard time:

 > 4sm = 6am
 >